binodkapadi/Notes_Summarizer/README.md

     python-dotenv

-## License
-This project is licensed under the MIT License.

 ## Acknowledgements
  - Developed by Binod Kapadi (12201221)
- - Special thanks to Google Gemini for powering AI question generation.
+ - Special thanks to Google Gemini for enabling AI-powered document analysis and summarization.